 Early Career Award

 The Early Career was instituted by the Society's executive committee in 2005 to recognize outstanding research by scientists at the beginning of their careers.
-This award is a monetary award made annually for exceptionally creative, independent contributions by a member of the Society who is not more than five years post-Ph.D. on January 1st of the year of the presentation.
+This award is a monetary award made annually for exceptionally creative, independent contributions by a member of the Society who is not more than seven years post-Ph.D. on January 1st of the year of the presentation.

 The 2014 winner is...